mamift/AppsettingsProtector/README.md

 1. Install the nuget package (link to-be-published).
 1. Add a separate JSON file (e.g. `protected.json`) to store your secrets or confidential information (you can name the file anything really, you don't have to even use the .json extension) - but make sure to reference this file name in your startup code.
     - You *can* just use a single `appsettings.json` but some application settings do not need to be encrypted, like logging settings, as it complicates startup logic.
 For most apps I've found it easier to have a separate `project.json` file to store your secrets.
-Multiple files can contribute setting values to the same configuration dictionary, so there shouldn't be an issue.
+Multiple files can contribute setting values to the same configuration dictionary, so long as the keys don't clash.
     - Make sure it's properly formed JSON, the library will use `System.Text.Json.JsonNode.Parse()` to do some basic validation.
+    - Your application's user account needs write access to the JSON that file will be protected.
+You may need to add additional file-system-level access control list settings for the protected file, especially in the case for IIS-hosted apps.
 1. Call **two** extension methods on your program's startup code in this order:
     - First on the host service collection: `AddPersistedEncryptor()`
         - This will register the encryptor used to encrypt the file the first time, which you will then pass to the next method.